 Yields Vary Sharply Across Edinburgh's 115 Postcodes

 These city medians smooth over significant variation at the postcode level.
-Outer postcodes like Kirknewton (EH29) and South Queensferry (EH30) deliver buy-to-let yields of 9.6% and 9.6% respectively, driven by lower entry prices.
+Outer postcodes like Kirknewton (EH29) and South Queensferry (EH30) both deliver buy-to-let yields near 9.6%, driven by lower entry prices.
 Central postcodes with higher purchase prices may yield less in percentage terms despite commanding stronger nightly rates.
 The dashboard shows suburb-level data for every bedroom count and property type, so you can compare within the specific area you are evaluating.

 See your suburb's full holiday let vs buy-to-let breakdown, with £15 24-hour access.
 Get access